 If you want to shop around, consider looking at other managed WordPress hosting providers like WP Engine.

 We hope this article helped clear any doubts in your mind about when is the right time to change your WordPress host.
-You may also want to see our complete WordPress security guide to protect your website against common threats and our expert picks of the must-have WordPress plugins to grow your website.
+You may also want to see our tips on moving to WordPress for Enterprise or take a look at our ultimate website migration checklist.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.